spikeekips/mitum-doc/readthedocs/index.rst

 .. include: common.rst

-.. this js scrript will hide side menu from the index page.
+.. this js script will hide side menu from the index page.
 .. raw:: html

     <style type="text/css">